mariannazhang/PowerPoint-auto-coding/readme.md

 # About this code
 The purpose of this code is to automatically code responses from running children live using PowerPoint stimuli.
-This code was written for PowerPoint on Windows in Dec 2020, but should work for PowerPoint on Mac with minor changes (filepath directory).
+This code was written in Visual Basic ("VBA") for PowerPoint on Windows in Dec 2020, but should work for PowerPoint on Mac with minor changes (filepath directory).
 I'm not sure if there's anything like this for Keynote.

-The template slides (`stimuli.pptm`) are adapted from the [online testing slides from Stanford Social Learning Lab](http://github.com/sociallearninglab/online_testing_materials) for use by researchers sharing their screens on Zoom.
+The template slides (`stimuli.pptm`) are adapted from the [online testing slides from Stanford Social Learning Lab](http://github.com/sociallearninglab/online_testing_materials), and are designed for use by researchers who run live testing sessions by sharing screen to share a PowerPoint slideshow on Zoom.

 ## How this code works
-This code works by creating a **scripting dictionary** called **`data`**, which contains *pairs* of keys and values:
+This code works by creating a [**scripting dictionary**](https://docs.microsoft.com/en-us/office/vba/language/reference/user-interface-help/dictionary-object) called **`data`**, which contains *pairs* of keys and values:
 1. **`keys`**: column/measure names (e.g. "condition", "measure1", "measure2")
 2. **`values`**: this participant's response (e.g. "structural", "yes", "blue")

-`Keys` (column/measure names) are taken from the slide names (i.e. the text in a textbox formatted as a Title textbox, which can be off-screen).
+`Keys` (column/measure names) are generally taken from the *slide titles*, as seen in View > Outline View.

 `Values` (responses) are taken when buttons are clicked, using your choice of a variety of macros (i.e., sub/subroutines):
 - **`measure_buttonName`**: **the main workhorse**.
 Takes the name of the button clicked as the response.
 Requires you to name objects to the desired response outputs in Selection Pane.
 - `measure_buttonText`: Takes the text within the button clicked as the response.
 More limited use cases than measure_buttonName, but works if you're too lazy to rename all your objects and your objects are textboxes containing response text anyway.
+- `measure_buttonNameAsKey`: Unlike the other macros, this macro takes the name of the button clicked as the `key`.
+It records "pressed" as the response.
+Used in situations where you have a variety of objects on a slide and you want to record which/how many are clicked.
 - `measure_textEntry_popOut`: Takes the text provided in a pop-out text entry box as the response.
 Works for transcribing open-ended responses.
 - `measure_allocationLR`: Calculates the number of target objects distributed to the left vs right of the screen, returns as left_right.
 Designed for resource allocation measures where you exit slideshow, move objects around, and then resume slideshow.
 - `measure_allocationTopBottom`: Calculates the number of target objects (objects whose name starts with `target`) distributed to the top vs bottom of the screen, returns as top_bottom.
 Designed for resource allocation measures where you exit slideshow, move objects around, and then resume slideshow.
 - Feel free to make more macros/subs if you need to collect more kinds of responses!

-Each of the above macros has different versions depending on how you want to advance slides:
+Most of the above macros have different versions depending on how you want to advance slides:
 - No auto-advance: Stay on the slide after the response (e.g., to ask subsequent/follow-up questions).
-Note that this opens the possibility of multiple macro clicks on a single slide, in which case the last click will be kept as the response.
+Note that this opens the possibility of multiple macro clicks to the same key, in which case the last click will be kept as the response.
 If you're not auto-advancing, highly recommend adding sounds when button is clicked to minimize confusion about whether the button was clicked or not.
 - **`_advance1`**: **recommended**.
 Advances 1 slide when clicked to keep things moving and minimize confusion/the number of actions a typical researcher needs to do.
 - `_advance2`: Advances 2 slides.
 Useful for jumping slides during 2-step contingent measures.